MarkJohnstoneGitHub/VBA-DotNetLib/README.md

   **Status:**

   Initial development.
-Adhoc testing for DateTime only done, DateTimeOffset, TimeZoneInfo implemented thou not tested,  TimeSpan currently being implemented.
-  ReadOnlyCollection implemented thou not tested.
+Adhoc testing for DateTime only done, DateTimeOffset, TimeZoneInfo, TimeSpan implemented thou not tested, ReadOnlyCollection implemented thou not tested.
 TimeZoneInfo.GetSystemTimes returns a ReadOnlyCollection which isn't tested.

   Unit testing will be done once VBA wrappers for COM objects implemented.